-Article IV: Board of Directors
+Article V: Board of Directors

-Section 1 - General Powers: The affairs of the Foundation shall be managed by the Board of Directors.
-The Board of Directors may adopt such rules and regulations for the conduct of its business as shall be deemed advisable and may, in the execution of the powers granted, appoint and delegate for implementation purposes to such agents as it may consider necessary.

-Section 2 - Number and Tenure: The Board of Directors shall be comprised of three (3) members.
-The original Board shall be appointed by the incorporators of the Foundation.
-One (1) member of the Board shall be appointed for a three-year term, one (1) for a two-year term, and one (1) for a one-year term.
-Upon the expiration of the term of each Director, Directors will be elected or re-elected to serve a three-year term at an annual meeting.
-No Director may serve more than two consecutive three-year terms.
-Directors shall serve until their successors are duly elected and take office.
+- Section 1 General Powers: The affairs of the Foundation shall be managed by the Board of Directors.
+The Board of Directors may adopt such rules and regulations for the conduct of its business as shall be deemed advisable and may, in the execution of the powers granted, appoint and delegate for implementation purposes to such agents as it may consider necessary. - Section 2 Number and Tenure: The Board of Directors shall consist of a minimum of six (6) members and a maximum of eleven (11) members.
+Directors will be elected at an Annual Meeting.
+Directors will be elected to serve a two-year term and shall serve until their successors are duly elected and take office or until their death, resignation, or removal.
+Page 2 of 8

-Section 3 - Removal: A Director will be removed upon two-thirds vote of the entire Board of Directors when, in its judgment, the best interests of the Foundation would be served.

-Section 4. - Vacancies: Whenever a Director dies, resigns, fails to attend three consecutive meetings of the Board, ceases to act, or when a Director's term expires, a majority of the remaining members of the Board of Directors may declare a vacancy and appoint a new Director to fill the vacancy until the next annual meeting, when a Director will be elected to fill the remainder of the term.

-Section 5. - Compensation: Directors shall not receive compensation except for reimbursement of their actual expenses.
+- Section 3 Resignation: Any Director may resign at any time by giving notice to the Board of Directors, the President, or the Secretary of the Foundation.
+The resignation shall take effect when the notice is delivered unless the notice specifies a future date.
+Acceptance of such resignation is not necessary to make it effective. - Section 4 Removal: A Director may be removed with or without cause upon two-thirds vote of the entire Board of Directors when, in its judgment, the best interests of the Foundation would be served. - Section 5 Vacancies: Whenever a Director dies, resigns, is removed, ceases to act, or fails to attend three consecutive meetings of the Board without good cause, a majority of the remaining members of the Board of Directors may declare a vacancy and appoint a new Director to fill the vacancy until the next annual meeting, when a Director will be elected to fill the remainder of the term.
+Any vacancy created by an increase in the number of Directors shall be filled by appointment by a majority of the Board of Directors until the next annual meeting for the election of Directors. - Section 6 Compensation: Directors shall not receive compensation except for reimbursement of their actual expenses.

-Article V: Meetings
+Article VI: Meetings